Lakshman Phal: The Amazing Fruit You Need to Discover

 Can Lakshman Phal be eaten daily?

-It’s safe to eat ripe soursop in moderate amounts a few times a week.
-Avoid daily consumption of leaf tea or supplements unless supervised by a doctor.
+It’s generally considered safe to eat ripe soursop pulp in moderate amounts a few times a week.
+Due to the potential for annonacin accumulation, avoid daily consumption of the fruit or long-term use of leaf tea or supplements unless supervised by a doctor.

 Is soursop juice better than the fruit?

-The whole fruit provides more fibre and is less likely to spike blood sugar than juice.
-Juice may also concentrate certain compounds like annonacin if seeds are processed.
+The whole fruit provides significantly more fibre and is less likely to spike blood sugar than juice.
+Juice may also concentrate certain compounds like annonacin if the seeds are accidentally processed with the pulp.
+Therefore, the whole, ripe fruit is generally the better choice.

 Does Lakshman Phal cause drowsiness?